skypjack/entt/docs/md/meta.md

 ## Named constants and enums

-A special mention should be made for constant values and enums.
-It wouldn't be necessary, but it will help distracted readers.

-As mentioned, the `data` member function can be used to reflect constants of any type among the other things.<br/>
+As mentioned, the `data` member function is used to reflect constants of any type.<br/>
-This allows users to create meta types for enums that will work exactly like any other meta type built from a class.
-Similarly, arithmetic types can be enriched with constants of special meaning where required.<br/>
+This allows users to create meta types for enums that work exactly like any other meta type built from a class.
+Similarly, arithmetic types are _enriched_ with constants of special meaning where required.<br/>
-Personally, I find it very useful not to export what is the difference between enums and classes in C++ directly in the space of the reflected types.
+All values thus exported appear to users as if they were constant data members of the reflected types.
+This avoids the need to _export_ what is the difference between enums and classes in C++ directly in the space of the reflected types.

-All the values thus exported will appear to users as if they were constant data members of the reflected types.

-Exporting constant values or elements from an enum is as simple as ever:
+Exposing constant values or elements from an enum is quite simple:

 ```cpp
 entt::meta<my_enum>()